DNXBAN001/Lumko-HS/README.md

 ## 12 Aug 2024 (02h53)
 9. Sign In Page
-    - Sign in Form UI is fine
     - Need to implement Login functionality

 ## 12 Aug 2024 (02h53)
 10. Signup Page
-    - Form input fields need to be responsive
     - Read more link: to allow user to read privacy policy before signing up
     - Need to implement Sign up functionality

 ## 12 Aug 2024 (02h53)
 11. Forgot Password Page
-    - Create the Forgot Password form
     - Need to implement Forgot Password functionality

+## 13 Aug 2024 (04h05)
+12. Application Page
+    - Need to protect the /apply/fill-form route with a middleware so that user can first get through /apply before they can have access to /apply/fill-form
+    - Create the application form

 ##
-12. Application Form
+13. Admin Dashboard